top of page

 Private Play UI

-• We utilized these privacy spaces to encourage users to add each other as friends
+Encourage users to add each other as friends

 DESIGN SHIFT